 How to create a real living space in a courtyard without a lawn

-The direct answer: compensating for the lack of greenery with zones
+The direct answer: compensating for the lack of vegetation with zones

-An outdoor courtyard without a garden can seem cold at first, especially if the ground is concrete, paved, or gravel.
+An outdoor courtyard without a garden can initially seem cold, especially if the ground is concrete, slabs, or gravel.
 However, it can become very pleasant if you stop trying to make it a classic garden.
-You need to treat it like a small room outdoors.
+You need to treat it like a small outdoor room.

 The most effective method is to create a living zone, a plant zone, and a circulation zone.
-A mineral courtyard becomes inviting when it is structured.
-The outdoor rug, pots, benches, and lighting then play the role that a lawn cannot.
+A mineral courtyard becomes warm when it is structured.
+The outdoor rug, pots, benches, and light then play the role that the lawn cannot.

-No major work is needed.
-With a few well-placed choices, the courtyard can become a dining area, a reading nook, or a space for entertaining two or three people.
+No need for major work.
+With a few well-placed choices, the courtyard can become a dining area, a reading nook, or a space to entertain two or three people.

-- place an outdoor rug to define the area
+- place an outdoor rug to define the zone

 - group potted plants